jcox250/parkBike_iOS/README.md

 # parkBike_iOS
 iOS app that shows the location of public bike racks in the city centre of Belfast Northern Ireland.

-Updating to swift3 has caused some issues with the search functionality.
-For this reason I commented out parts of the code used for the search functionality in order to get a buildable version up whilst I work on updating the search functionality for swift3
+I was able to impliment the search functionality by following a tutorial written by Robert Chen of Thorn Technologies ([link](https://www.thorntech.com/2016/01/how-to-search-for-location-using-apples-mapkit/))